tran-barry/sample-lol-app/README.md

 * server.js is getting very spaghetti-y
   * My general coding style is to brute-force first, refactor later
   * For larger projects like this, it's only handicapping me.
 Need more JS experience so I can write nice code sooner
+* I really haven't done css/html
+  * I know the basics, but haven't really made anything that looks nice
+    * I've only made small changes to an existing css, or troubleshoot an existing one